Filozoff/BlogArticles/Article003/article003.md

 *(This article assumes you have basic knowledge of shell scripts)*

-## The challenge of cersion management
+## The challenge of version management

-Managing versions in a shared library can be a daunting task.
+Shared library version management can be a daunting task.
 Whether you're working on an in-house project or maintaining a public package, keeping track of changes and their impact becomes increasingly complex as the project grows.
 Even for solo developers, there's a significant risk of introducing breaking changes without properly marking them with a major version bump.

 ## The solution: automated versioning

-This article presents a practical solution to this challenge through automation.
+This article presents a practical solution through automation.
 We'll explore how to either fully automate the versioning process or verify manually proposed versions, ensuring consistent and correct semantic versioning across your Swift packages.

 ## Understanding Swift Package Manager versioning